-Although local food in Colorado is growing; it’s far from sufficient for the vast majority of diets.
-Colorado is a semi-arid environment with pine trees to reflect the color green for about 6 months out of each year.
+Although local food in Colorado is growing; it’s far from sufficient for the vast majority of our diet.
+Colorado is a semi-arid environment with pine trees to reflect the color green for about five months out of each year.

-Although recycling and composting will never replace downsizing and simplicity; we recycle and compost with Waste Farmers.
+Although recycling and composting will never replace downsizing and simplicity; we recycle and compost with Alpine.
 There’s nothing green about most of the green talk.
 There’s nothing green about a second home in the Vail Valley made from recycled material.
 There’s nothing green about a golf-course; we destroy sacred space when we build golf courses along mountain valley rivers, along the seacoast, in the deserts, etc. Yoga creates sacred space.

-We don’t believe in promotional deals, nor do we believe in pasting our logo on everything in sight.
-Most advertising is promotional bullshit aimed to separate the fool from his money.
+We waste neither time nor money on promotional deals nor do we believe in pasting our logo on everything in sight.
+Most advertising is just promotional bullshit designed to separate the fool from his money.

 And when the City of Denver allows for cable companies to charge monopolistic fees and financially hinder the internet’s accessibility to a very large percentage of the general population—this is corporate welfare.
 Corporate welfare is always upside down and morally wrong.

-We believe food service to be an honor!
+We believe food service to be an honor...
 Thank you to our amazing customer base—independent, intelligent, caring souls.

 Peace to all,